mooracle/idekriyaStore/README.md

 The documentation will be placed in:

 **PS:**
-The initial commit still has Controller and Color to be left behind since this is the part where we only focus on basic functions and components of a online Store.

 NOTE: WE NEED TO GO BACK HERE FOR CONTROLLERS SETTING LATER!

 Next: we will jump first into JPA annotations for both entities (Merchandise and Category) before considering other